 Matty revisits the cult auteur’s potent erotic programmer.

 The lion’s share of David DeCoteau’s quote, unquote ‘mainstream’/‘legitimate’ work has always dripped with eroticism.
 Few, however, have skirted as close to the prolific auteur’s beginnings in pornography (whereupon he lensed such noteworthy hardcore offerings as New Wave Hustlers (1985) and Fleshtones (1985)) as NAKED INSTINCT — so much so that, presently, the easiest way to see it is via xhamster (don’t pretend you don’t know what that is).
-While the title and tagline of the film suggest a Verhoeven-indebted DTV skin flick, Naked Instinct eschews the usual noir-soaked mix of murder and deception.
+While the title and tagline of the film suggest a Verhoeven-indebted DTV erotic thriller, Naked Instinct eschews the usual noir-soaked mix of murder and deception.
 Instead, it’s a simple, no-frills cut of steamy softcore: the plot — in which Scream Queen Michelle Bauer relates her sexual predilections to Michael Poole’s wooden therapist — exists solely to link a series of sizzling vignettes featuring the MILF-y Bauer and De’Ann Power (as another of Poole’s patients) romping with a procession of hunky, typically DeCoteauian young men.
 It’s the same episodic approach DeCoteau would employ in his later 1313 movies and their associated offshoots (2: Voodoo Academy (2012), 666: Kreepy Kerry (2014) etc.).

 As a piece of pure titillation, Naked Instinct is quality stuff.
 What strikes is DeCoteau’s ability to make a bit of smut with broad appeal.
 For the fellas, there’s plenty of the slinky and eternally delicious Bauer on show to drool over, and softcore journeywoman Power is as equally easy on the eye.
 And for DeCoteau’s all-important girl and gay audience — well, there’s enough full-frontal sauságe on display to line a butcher’s window.